-Management provides the board with comprehensive updates throughout the year regarding the implementation and results of the Company's strategic plans, as well as frequent updates regarding the Company's financial performance.
-In addition, the CEO communicates regularly with the board on important business opportunities and developments.
+Management provides the board with comprehensive updates throughout the year regarding the implementation and results of the Company's strategic plans, as well as monthly updates regarding the Company's financial performance.
+In addition, the CEO communicates regularly with the board on important business opportunities, financial and operational performance, and other Company developments such as labor relations, customer interactions and media coverage.

-This process allows the board to understand and impact the Company's strategic plans, including plans related to mergers and acquisitions, competitive challenges, changing marketplace conditions and operational technologies.
+This process allows the board to understand and impact the Company's strategic plans, including plans related to return of capital to shareowners, mergers and acquisitions, competitive challenges, changing marketplace conditions and operational technologies.
 As a result, the board has substantial oversight of the development and implementation of the Company's strategic plans and the board is able to effectively monitor the Company's progress with respect to the strategic goals and objectives.

-Succession Planning and Management Development
+Management Succession Planning and Development

 Succession planning and talent development are important at all levels within our organization.
-The board oversees management's succession plan for key positions at the senior officer level.
+The board oversees management's succession plan for key positions at the senior officer level, and most importantly for the Chief Executive Officer position.
+The board's succession planning activities are ongoing and strategic.
 The board also regularly evaluates succession plans in the context of the Company's overall business strategy and with a focus on risk management.

-Potential leaders are exposed and visible to board members through formal presentations and informal events.
+Potential leaders interact with board members through formal presentations and during informal events.
 More broadly, the board is regularly updated on key talent indicators for the overall workforce, including diversity, recruiting and development programs.
+During 2016, the board had the opportunity to meet with key members of the Company's international leadership team from around the world.
+This international talent review was the result of input from board members.